Koszul duality for topological E_n-operads: Introduction

 between the Koszul dual of $\mathbf{E}_n$ and its $n$-fold operadic desuspension. \end{theorem}

+By an \emph{equivalence of operads} we mean a zigzag of operad morphisms (or often a single morphism), each of which is arity-wise a weak equivalence in some underlying category.
+In Theorem~\ref{thm:1} that underlying category consists of spectra formed from topological spaces with $O(n)$-action, and the weak equivalences are those $O(n)$-equivariant maps which are stable weak equivalences when forgetting the $O(n)$-actions, i.e.\ we are working in \emph{naive} $O(n)$-equivariant stable homotopy theory.
+At several other points in this paper, we employ equivalences of operads in the category of pointed spaces, where the underlying weak equivalences are the weak homotopy equivalences.

-The purpose of this introduction is to review the main objects involved in this result, describe its significance, and summarize our approach to the theorem.
-We start by recalling the little $n$-discs operads.
+The purpose of this introduction is to review the main objects involved in Theorem~\ref{thm:1}, describe its significance, and summarize our approach to the theorem.
+We start by recalling the little $n$-discs operad.